 The Most Reverend Juan Miguel Betancourt, SEMV

-Born in Ponce, Puerto Rico, in 1970, Bishop Betancourt is the son of Miguel and Gloria Betancourt.
+Born in Ponce, Puerto Rico, in 1970, the Bishop Betancourt is the son of Miguel and Gloria Betancourt.
 He is a member of the Society of the Servants of the Eucharist and Mary (Esclavos de la Eucaristia y de Maria Virgen), which he joined after graduation from college.
 He has served as Vicar General of the community.

 Bishop Betancourt was ordained a priest on April 21, 2001.
 At the time of his appointment as Auxiliary Bishop of Hartford, he was serving on the faculty of The St. Paul Seminary School of Divinity in St. Paul, Minnesota, as Vice Rector of Formation, Associate Academic Dean and Assistant Professor of Sacred Scripture, and as the Pastor of the Church of St. Francis de Sales of St. Paul in St. Paul, Minnesota.